oayanda/WEB-STACK-IMPLEMENTATION-LAMP-STACK-IN-AWS/Project1.md

 ####  All LAMP Components are now up and runnning.

  #### **Step Five -** Test the setup - Configure a Apache Virtual Host to host our web application which would serve client computers.

- 1. Create a domain "projectlamp" under the /www directory and assign ownership to your currect system user
+ 1. Create a custom domain "projectlamp" under the /www directory and assign ownership to your currect system user.

 `sudo mkdir /var/www/projectlamp`